-Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate Nowhere In Sight
+Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate 'Devastated' To Miss Out Son's Milestone

 Their Royal Highnesses were met by the Head of Lower School Helen Haslem upon their arrival.
 George even politely shook hands with her before being escorted to his reception classroom.

 According to reports, Prince William told Ms. Haslem that George had been eagerly watching and “noticed” the other boys going to school in their uniforms.
-The Duke also stayed at the school as his son settled in his new classroom, just like any other parents do.
+The Duke also stayed at the school as his son settled in his new classroom, just like many other parents do.

 Kensington Palace revealed that the young prince will be known at the school as George Cambridge.
-It was also noted that George will be in a class composed of up to 22 children — all of whom spend just half a day on their first day.
-The young royal will also be given his own coat peg with his name on and a desk.
+It was also noted that George will be in a class composed of up to 22 children, all of whom spend just half a day on their first day.
+The young royal will also be given his own coat peg with his name on it and a desk.

 Prince George, who is one of the youngest in his class, is expected to be given a “gentle introduction” to a tiring first term at Thomas’s Battersea.
 Together with his classmates, he is expected to spend most of his first day getting to know his new teacher and familiarizing himself with the school.